 Membership of the Cooperative is restricted to electric utilities.
 The Cooperative has four classes of members.
 Class A members consist of three distribution cooperatives with all requirements contracts and three distribution cooperatives with partial requirements contracts.
-Currently there are no Class B or C members.
+Class B members consist of electric utilities, other than Class A, C, or D, with a written agreement for a substantial portion of their power, represented by one director.
+There is one Class B member.
+Currently there are no Class C members.
 There are five Class D members, representing electric utilities other than Class A, B, or C, with a written agreement for power and/or energy and/or substantial service, represented jointly by one director.
 Class A, Class B, Class C, and Class D members are collectively referred to herein as Members.